robhagemans/basicode/interpreter/README.rst

 Compatibility
 -------------

 The interpreter should work on reasonably recent, standards-compliant browsers.
 You need a keyboard, so it will be difficult to use on mobile.
 I've superficially tested it on Chrome, Firefox, Safari, and Opera.
 It probably works fine on Edge, but I haven't tried.
-It does not work on Internet Explorer and likely never will.
+It mostly works on Internet Explorer 11 (except sound) but not at all on older versions.

 Copyright and Licence